Waterfall location Sources

 Aaron Campbell and Chris Campbell - Ricketts Glen State Park

 “…One of the most scenic areas in Pennsylvania.
-This large park is comprised of 13,050 acres in Luzerne, Sullivan and Columbia counties.”
-Aaron and Chris have created the Ricketts Glen State Park website in order to showcase the park’s natural beauty and significance to this amazing area of Pennsylvania.
+This large park is composed of 13,050 acres in Luzerne, Sullivan and Columbia counties.”
+Aaron and Chris have created the Ricketts Glen State Park website to showcase the park’s natural beauty and significance to this amazing area of Pennsylvania.

 **In addition to the site above, Aaron has created a photo blog collaboration that shares “A collective of fellow Pennsylvania waterfall enthusiasts sharing their love of waterfalls (in their ‘back yards’) with the internet.” – PA Waterfalls